babel/rfcs/rfcs/0000-top-level-browserslist.md

 # Open questions

 1. Should `.browserslistrc` files be considered as project-wide or file-relative configs?
+   [**ANSWER**](https://github.com/babel/rfcs/pull/2#issuecomment-619573888): They are file-relative config files.
 2. Is the "Merge the new options in a single object" better than having three new top-level options?
+   **ANSWER**: No, most configs will use at most one of these options anyway.
 3. Should we also move the `forceAllTransform` option to `@babel/core`?
+   **ANSWER**: No, it's an option speficially for syntax transforms, necessary to feed Babel's output into tools that only support ES5 syntax.

 <!-- ## Frequently Asked Questions -->